darshan-raul/Apollo11/apollo11/docs/index.md

 # Stages:

 - Stage 0: Basics and Local Setup
+    - using docker compose to run all the components locally and ensure they run

-- Stage 1: Run basic api in local k8s cluster
+- Stage 1: Run on local k8s cluster
+    - create a kind cluster with multiple worker nodes
+    - create all the manifests and confirm its working

 - Stage 2: Move on from Local k8s cluster
+    - github actions to push image to gcr/private repo
+    - use image pull secrets to pull image

 - Stage 3: Routing using ingress controller